What is Branding?

 Beyond the typeface you use in your company logo, typography is a visual component of your brand style guide.
 Everything on your website, including the links and copy, as well as your tagline, complements the style of your blog.
 The user experience of your website is greatly influenced by the typography, therefore you should make sure it is both readable and aesthetically pleasing.

 Apple is without a doubt one of the most popular brands in our generation.
 Everywhere you go, people are familiar with their brand and identify it with high-end goods, distinctive designs, exclusive stores, and helpful workers.

-Even if they have chosen a one-size-fits-all strategy, their customer service is unquestionably noteworthy because the protocol of each of their global stores is customized to local preferences.
-They keep a consistent visual style across all of their locations, but their content on the Apple website is carefully customized for audiences in other countries.
+Even if they have chosen a one-size-fits-all strategy, their customer service is unquestionably noteworthy because the protocol of each of their global stores is customized to local preferences, but they keep a consistent visual style across all of their locations. their content on the Apple website is carefully customized for audiences in other countries.

 The reason for their success is the actual consumer experience related to coffee consumption.
 The focus is on elegant design, a welcoming environment, specialty coffee, helpful staff, and prompt service.

 Simple solutions, Starbucks would like adding round tables to make customers who arrive alone feel less lonely, demonstrate how much they care and are attentive to the smallest things.
 They are one of the distinguishing characteristics of Millennials' daily lives, and social media has been successful in enhancing their brand recognition.
 They share the belief that we are all related in some manner by providing the same high-quality service all across the world.

 The well-known coffee company was also among the first in its sector to profit from creating and putting in place an effective CRM system.
 By including a tailored reward system via mobile applications, they improved the company's brand image.